yanickrochon/co-efficient/README.md

 * **Optimizations** : The compiler is trying to optimize the template as best as it can, and the result is quite good so far.
 But it *can* be improved!
 Also, rendering the template rely a lot on data contexts and some shortcuts can be made to improve performance there also.
-* **Features** : Even though this project is meant to be lightweight and extendable through [helpers](#helpers), some features may still be missing.
+* **Features** : Even though this project is meant to be lightweight and extendable, some features may still be missing.
 Since this project belongs is open source, new features will come as needed from the user base.
 For example, a rendering/streaming timeout could be useful.
 Or perhaps built-in support for rendering any given templates as string instead of files.

 ## Features